retalemine/roadmap/guideline.md

 * Business and data layer be available as a standard jar
 * Project setup should always start from maven archetype
 * Business layer be first created

-###Action Items:
----
-* Give a try for each framework and understand the pros and cons
-* Have a UI collecting items with price for billing and save it in billing schema.
-  * Setup a project using Tapestry framework
-  * Setup a project using Play framework
-  * Setup a project using vaadin framework
-  * Setup a project using bootstrap framework
-  * Setup a project using spring framework